-In a move to promote equality among all its users, Facebook has taken a move to disallow praise, support and other related representations of white nationalism and white separatism on Facebook and Instagram, which are especially linked with organized hate groups on social networking sites.
+In a move to promote equality among all its users, Facebook has taken a move to disallow praise, support, and other related representations of white nationalism and white separatism on Facebook and Instagram, which are especially linked with organized hate groups on social networking sites.

 Our policies have long prohibited hateful treatment of people based on characteristics such as race, ethnicity or religion – and that has always included white supremacy. – Facebook

-Facebook has taken this decision after having consulted members of civil society organizations whose expertise is in race relations around the world who have ratified that there are major overlaps between white nationalism, white separatism and white supremacy, which are the causes for organized hate groups.
+Facebook has taken this decision after having consulted members of civil society organizations whose expertise is in race relations around the world and who have ratified that there are major overlaps between white nationalism, white separatism and white supremacy, which are the causes for organized hate groups.

 Facebook promotes diverse ethnicity but will no longer allow pride demonstrated in white nationalism and white separatism on its social platforms.